top of page

 EDS is highly under-diagnosed and often misdiagnosed, creating unnecessary suffering and financial challenges for patients, and the excessive burden of time, resources and money for healthcare providers.
 Yet the true prevalence of this condition is astounding – 1 in 2,500.
 It is a condition that is literally hiding in plain sight.

-Time to Listen to Ehlers-Danlos addresses these challenges by providing communication trainings for both HCPs and patients to help bridge the trust gap that often occurs with this community.
+Time to Listen to Ehlers-Danlos addresses these challenges by providing educational trainings for both HCPs and patients to help bridge the trust gap that often occurs with this community.

 We offer programs to help healthcare providers achieve the following objectives: